maxdorx/maxdorx.github.io/_tabs/about.md

 Hey 👋, I’m Osama.

-I’ve been messing with computers since I was about **10 years old**.
-Back then, I had this unshakable habit: every week I’d break something on my PC, and then spend nights figuring out how to fix it.
-That cycle of *break → learn → fix* shaped me into who I am today.

-I’ve always been fascinated by **hacking**.
-But the deeper I went, the more I realized that real hacking isn’t about “cool tools” — it’s about **understanding how systems actually work**.
-At some point, I stumbled upon a meme (which I’ve put in my blog) that said:

-> *Before you learn cybersecurity, learn networking first.*

-That became my philosophy.

-So in **December 2023**, I earned my **CCNA**, then moved on to **FortiGate certs** and **ISO 27001 Associate**.
-Right now, I’m chasing down **CCNP Security** and aiming for the beast — **CCIE Security**.

-Outside of labs, I hack on **HackTheBox** ([here’s my profile](https://app.hackthebox.com/profile/1774484)) where I put theory into practice.
+I’ve been messing with computers since I was a kid — the kind who couldn’t go a week without breaking something on purpose, just to figure out how to fix it later.
+That curiosity slowly grew into a love for **technology and security**.

+These days, I spend most of my time deep in **networking and cybersecurity labs**, building and breaking things, and writing about what I learn along the way.

-This site is where I’ll share my journey:
+This site is my little corner of the internet where I:
+- Share notes, configs, and scripts I’ve written
+- Document my labs (the good, the bad, the broken 😅)
-- Technical blogs
+- Post blogs about security concepts that clicked for me
-- Network & security labs
-- Scripts and tools I use
-- Random notes I’d want if I was starting out again

-If you’re here, welcome. 🚀
+When I’m not labbing, you’ll find me hacking away on platforms like **HackTheBox**, or grinding toward the next certification milestone.

+If you’re into networking, security, or just like watching someone learn out loud — welcome aboard 🚀.